django/asgiref/specs/www.rst

   ``[name, value]`` two-item iterables, where ``name`` is the header name, and ``value`` is the header value.
 Order of header values must be preserved from the original HTTP request; order of header names is not important.
 Duplicates are possible and must be preserved in the message as received.
 Header names must be lowercased.
+Pseudo headers (present in HTTP/2 and HTTP/3) must be removed; if ``:authority`` is present its value must be added to the start of the iterable with ``host`` as the header name or replace any existing host header already present.

 * ``client`` (*Iterable[Unicode string, int]*) -- A two-item iterable of ``[host, port]``, where ``host`` the remote host's IPv4 or IPv6 address, and